January 15, 2017

 Myths and legends abound concerning Hermes’ later adventures and about how he was raised and cared for after he stole away from his cradle and swaddling clothes.
 One of those stories focused upon Hermes’ invention and construction of the lyre from boxwood, a tortoise shell, oxen hide, sheep gut, and the horns of a goat.

-According to Homer, Hermes had met a tortoise while in pursuit of Apollo’s oxen, implying that his idea for the lyre actually originated while in quest of a different goal.
+According to Homer, Hermes had met a tortoise while in pursuit of Apollo’s oxen, implying that his idea for the lyre originated while in quest of a different goal.
 Hermes' original intent was diverted by his delight in the unique and hidden beauty of the mountain tortoise.
 Symbolically it was at the beginning of Hermes journey into the margins that exist between the realms of virtual spirit (Olympus) and virtual matter (Earth/Nature).

 Hermes’ idea for the lyre was triggered by his captivation and enchantment with the movements of the tortoise along with the beauty of its shell.
 An “endless delight”, according to Homer, implies that Hermes was fascinated with both the physical characteristics of the tortoise and certain qualities unseen in other animals.
 Far from being simply an observation, Hermes' encounter with the tortoise was an emotional event that spurred his intuition into believing that their meeting was more than just an enchanting experience, but actually an omen from the gods.